Worksheet: Relative Motion

 - BA horizontal line

-- CA straight line with an angle of with the time axis
+- EA straight line with an angle of with the time axis

 Which of the following describes how the world line of an object that begins at rest and accelerates at a constant rate would be displayed on the diagram?